Hello. My name is Todd Vogts. I am a journalist and writer from Kansas, the heartland of America, and I am proud of that

 This addiction has led to my love affair with online journalism, and I have been pursuing such multimedia ventures in the media world since my freshman year of college.

-During this time, I have hone my reporting abilities and developed many Web-related skills.
-These include site design, video and audio production, photography, graphic creation and writing for the Web.
+During this time, I have honed my reporting abilities and developed many Web-related skills.
+These include site design, video and audio production, photography, graphic creation, and writing for the Web.

 I’m a journalist, and I’m thriving in the digital age.
 Ink runs through my veins, but I’m powered by a laptop and digital camera.
 Where news happens, I’m there.
 I live by a simple, yet all-encompassing motto: “Comfort the afflicted, afflict the comfortable.”